Seattle's Child

 By the time kids hit their teens, the job of preventing tragedy becomes more about checking in with them regularly about their feelings.

 “It might be in the drive to and from soccer practice; It might be sitting down at dinner; It might be at night before people go to bed,” says Thompson.
 “There’s all sorts of different ways to weave these conversations in.
-But making sure that you’re giving space for [checking in] throughout the week, allows for when kids are having a harder time, you’ve already got a venue for this.”
+But making sure that you’re giving space for [checking in] throughout the week allows for when kids are having a harder time.
+You’ve already got a venue for this.”

-A topic its important not to avoid
+A topic it is important not to avoid

 Thompson recommends not avoiding the topic of suicide.
 Doing so can add to the stigma.
 Instead, she advises parents to make direct statements to teenagers.
 For example, she offers this approach:

-‘Hey, I’ve heard that being a teenager is hard, and that these are sometimes things that people think about, that they might think about hurting or killing themselves.
+‘Hey, I’ve heard that being a teenager is hard and that these are sometimes things that people think about, that they might think about hurting or killing themselves.
 Does that ever come up for you or any of your friends?’

 Bringing up suicide to a child who hasn’t been thinking about it isn’t going to suddenly result in suicidal ideation, Thompson says.

-“But kids who are thinking about suicide, if they don’t get asked direct questions about it, might never tell somebody that they’re having those thoughts,” she says.
+“But kids who are thinking about suicide, if they don’t get asked direct questions about it, might never tell somebody that they’re having those thoughts,” Thompson says.
 “So then they kind of suffer alone without getting the support that they need.”

 Watch for warning signs